alex-klyuev/bitcoin-transactions-and-wallets/README.md

 In the Bitcoin network, "coins" are defined as transactions; in other words, balances only actually exist within transactions.

 Transactions have inputs and outputs.
-Unspent transaction outputs (UTXO's) represent existing user balances. <i>test</i>
+Unspent transaction outputs (UTXO's) represent existing user balances.

 Transactions are chained together similar to blocks, using hashing and public-key cryptography.

-This chain will be modeled as a Doubly Linked List in this implementation, while also using hashing to create unique and irreversible transaction chains.
+Transaction outputs become inputs in following transactions.
+An owner of a UTXO can "unlock" it via their keys, and build a transaction to any other address on the network.

+<i>Each output can only be used as an input once.</i> This is verified by the consensus network / miners, which is out of scope for this project.

 ## Interface